 What happens if you don't clean lash extensions?

 One of the most common eye disorders related to eyelash extension is blepharitis.
 Blepharitis usually is associated with an overgrowth of bacteria that live along the base of the eyelashes.

 Over time, these bacterias multiply and create a structure called biofilm.
 If your eyelashes are not cleaned properly, soon this biofilm becomes a toxic environment — like the plaque that forms on your teeth!

-Then, these little guys- parasitic eyelash mites called Demodex who love to feed on the biofilm, can be overgrown in your eyelashes which causes the painful eyelids inflammation.
+Then, these parasitic eyelash mites called Demodex who love to feed on the biofilm, can overpopulate in between your eyelashes, causing the painful eyelids inflammation.